suneetnangia/wasm-orchestration-with-spin/README.md

 ![Order Processing Solution](images/order-processing.png "Order Processing Solution")

 1. Kubernetes Cluster: a local kubernetes cluster (K3d) running both Wasm containers and standard OCI containers as pods.
-2. Spin Shim: a Containerd shim for running Spin apps, updated the Spin shim which includes both http and redis triggers.
+2. Spin Shim: a Containerd shim for running Spin apps, updated the Spin shim which includes Http, Mqtt and Redis triggers.
 3. Spin Apps:
    Spin apps are packaged as OCI container images but Spin shim extracts the Spin config and binaries from it before running the apps directly, containers are only used for packaging Spin apps, not execution.
     1. Order Processor App:
        An app to receive new order and order status requests on http endpoints, contains two wasm components:
-       * Receiver: implements Http Accept/202 pattern to acknowledge new order request immediately and publishes order message on Redis pub/sub.
+       * Receiver: implements Http Accept/202 pattern to acknowledge new order request immediately and publishes order message to Mosquitto mqtt broker or on Redis pub/sub.
        * Status Provider: returns order status for the order Id provided in query string (e.g. <http://localhost/order/839284>), by referencing order's current status in Redis KV store.
     2. Fulfilment Processor App:
-       An app to receive published new order message from Redis pub/sub and update status to 'fulfilled' in Redis KV store.
+       An app to receive published new order message from Mosquitto mqtt broker or Redis pub/sub and update status to 'fulfilled' in Redis KV store.

 ## Codespaces and Local Development/Deployment